 The language program at the elementary school at JFKS is bilingual, in English and German.
 All students are required to take part in the language instruction of both languages.
 English and German speaking students are taught together from Entrance Class to Grade 6 in all other subjects.
 Entrance Class-Grade 2 are instructed bilingually, the use of both languages is integrated into the daily instruction.
-In Grades 3-6 all subjects are instructed mainly in English, except German classes.
+In grades 3-6, the language of instruction is (mostly) the native language of the teacher.

-As the development of a secure Mother Tongue is considered an important part of the curriculum, a formal language program takes place daily in both languages.
+As the development of a secure First Language is considered an important part of the curriculum, a formal language program takes place daily in both languages.
 It starts with Entrance Class.
 As of Grade 3 the second language (Partner Tongue) is also formally instructed.
-At this level the formal reading and writing program in the second language is started.
+At this level the formal reading and writing program in the second language begins.
 English for German students is taught in one level (E2).
 German for English speaking students is taught in 3-4 levels: Beginners, intermediate, advanced (D4, D3 A-B, D2).

 3rd grade students have seven hours of their First Language and five hours of Partner Language.
 4th graders have six hours of First Language and five hours of Partner Language.
 By 5th grade students should have a secure foundation in their First Language and will receive six hours of instruction in each language.
-Students can also be recommended for participation in both Mother Tongues (Double Mother Tongue Program).
+Students can also be recommended for participation in both First Languages (Double Mother Tongue Program).

 In 5th and 6th grade students can take part in a Language Elective introducing them to French or Spanish – the languages offered at the High School starting in Grade 7.

 The JFKS Double Mother Tongue Program

 Beginning with the 5th Grade, students have the possibility to participate in instruction of their first language as Mother Tongue (MT) level in both languages, German and English.